anushkanema/anushkanema/README.md

-### Hi there 👋 I'm Anushka
+### Hi there👋 I'm Anushka!

 #### :pushpin: About Me:

-🎓 I a student of Electronics and Commuincation at Usha Mittal Institute of Technology, Mumbai.
+🎓 I am a student of Electronics and Commuincation at Usha Mittal Institute of Technology, Mumbai.
 I like exploring new fields and connect with tech enthusiasts!
 🚀 I am interested in pursuing a career in Data Analytics.
 🎐  In my free time, I love reading books, watching cricket, and listening to music.